-Student applications that fail to meet admission requirements are submitted to the Committee on Academic Standards (CAS) to determine if any admissions policy exception can be made.
-Prior to this submission, students will be contacted with a request to submit a personal statement that the committee will review before making a decision.
-Students who are approved by appeal will be admitted with conditions determined by this committee.
+Student applications that fail to meet admission requirements will be reviewed by the Committee on Academic Standards (CAS) to determine admissibility subject to conditions.
+Prior to the review by CAS, students will be asked to submit a personal statement that CAS will consider before making a decision.
+Students who are approved by appeal will be admitted with conditions as determined by CAS.